 My name is Dr. Alexander D. Jimenez, an advanced specialty in chiropractor treating moderate to severe joint and spinal disabilities.
 Primarily Specialty Practice Directives: Sciatica, Neck-Back Pain, Whiplash, Headaches, Knee Injuries, Sports Injuries, Dizziness, Poor Sleep, Arthritis.
 We use advanced; proven therapies focused on optimal mobility, health, fitness, and structural conditioning.
 We also use patient-focused Diet Plans, Specialized Chiropractic Techniques, Mobility-Agility Training, and Therapeutic Cross-Fit Protocols.
 We are the premier facility focused on the “PUSH-as-Rx ®™ Functional Fitness System” to treat patients suffering from various injuries and health problems.
 No matter the age, limitation, or functional impairment, there is a place, level, protocol and safe procedure for our patients.

 Our simple yet power mantra….

-In order to Live, you must Move.
-In order to Love, you must Move.
-In order to Matter, you must Move Freely as God Intended...
+To Live, you must Move.
+To Love, you must Move.
+To Matter, you must Move as God Intended.